 The RVC Mission

-Ross Valley Charter is a public school authorized by the California State Board of Education that offers a progressive education model.
+Ross Valley Charter is a public school authorized by the California State Board of Education that encourages curiosity and inquiry in the classroom.
 Progressive education emphasizes inquiry, exploration, and hands-on, immersion-based experiences.
 Our active, learning-by-doing approach prepares students to work effectively together in teams, think critically, seek information to solve problems, and be lifelong learners and culturally competent members of our diverse global community.

 "We honor each child's best approach to learning -- doing, writing, thinking -- each is different"

 - Students learn best when constructing their own knowledge in a social context that offers rich and challenging content, collaboration with fellow students and parents, and teachers acting as facilitators of this process.

 - Student voice, choice, and engagement are critical to supporting student agency and knowledge construction.

 - A thriving and joyful learning community has inclusive decision-making structures that foster teacher and parent engagement, collaboration, and shared ownership of the committed work of graduating students who are critical thinkers and creative problem solvers prepared for the 21st Century.

 Beliefs Put Into Practice